amcchord/ServoTester/README.md

 ### Random Mode

 Servo randomly moves to angles from 0 and 180 degrees.
 Buttons A + B set speed This mode is good for testing gear trains to ensure they don't fail under jerky movement.

+### Min / max

+The bounds for servo output can bet set from the m/M menu.

+## Features

+- The last servo output that was set at the main menu persists across reboots.
+- Easy to wire so servo's can be powered by USB or have the tester powered by the BEC